Figma

 Unlike traditional vector paths that require a closed loop, Figma’s Vector Networks allow lines and curves to connect at multiple points, creating complex webs of geometry without geometry hacks.
 This offers superior flexibility for icon design and illustration, as users can manipulate individual segments or nodes without destroying the entire shape's integrity, a significant evolution over the standard Pen tool found in legacy software.

 A Product Designer uses Figma to build and maintain a comprehensive Design System for a SaaS platform.
-They utilize Variables to define primitive color tokens and spacing units, ensuring consistency across light and dark modes.
+They use Variables to define primitive color tokens and spacing units, ensuring consistency across light and dark modes.
 They create responsive components using Auto Layout to ensure buttons and cards scale on mobile and desktop viewports.
 Finally, they link these screens into an interactive prototype to conduct usability testing with customers before engineering begins.

 A Frontend Developer enters 'Dev Mode' to inspect a finalized feature ready for implementation.
 They click on components to copy the generated Tailwind CSS or SwiftUI code, view the exact padding values defined by the designer, and download optimized SVG assets.
 Using the VS Code extension, they can view the design file side-by-side with their code editor, ensuring the implemented UI matches the pixel-perfect specifications without needing to constantly context-switch or ask the designer for hex codes.

-A Product Manager utilizes FigJam (Figma's whiteboarding tool) to facilitate a remote brainstorming session.
+A Product Manager uses FigJam (Figma's whiteboarding tool) to facilitate a remote brainstorming session.
 They use sticky notes and voting widgets to gather requirements for the Q3 roadmap.
 Once the direction is settled, they jump into the main Figma design file to leave comments on specific wireframes, tagging the design team to clarify requirements or approve flows, serving as the central hub for project alignment.

 While Figma runs flawlessly in any modern web browser, the macOS Desktop App is recommended for a superior experience.
 It provides support for local fonts, distinct window management, and native OS shortcuts, freeing you from browser tab clutter.